timestocome/HAL-Twitter-Bot/README.md

 # Trend__seeker bot
 WIP - create a Twitter bot to engage and interact with humans

-* temporarily on hold until the politics dies down on Twitter.
-All the tweets I'm collecting are about the idiot in chief
+* temporarily on hold until the politics die down on Twitter.
+In the meantime I'm saving all the wordclouds and data to do some machine learning on later.

 To run in the background on OSX: